Bertie and Sarah Cloake's family history

 High Country travellers aking a break at the Tekapo Hotel c1913

 The Cloake and Couling families were part of a larger pattern of Cornish emigration to New Zealand.
-Landing in the sun-drenched plains of South Canterbury on the South Island, they claimed a homestead in Springbrook, near Timaru—a landscape of golden grasslands that must have felt worlds away from Cornwall's rugged cliffs.
+Landing in the sun-drenched plains of South Canterbury on the South Island, they claimed a farmlet in Springbrook, near Timaru—a landscape of golden grasslands that must have felt worlds away from Cornwall's rugged cliffs.

 Building a Life in Canterbury